charliecpeterson/aiterminal/docs/USER_GUIDE.md

 - **`bash_init.sh`**: This script is automatically generated and sourced to provide the shell integration features.

 ## Troubleshooting
-- **Markers not showing?** Ensure you are using `bash` as your shell.
-The integration script is currently optimized for Bash.
+- **Markers not showing?** Open a fresh tab to regenerate the helper.
+Bash and zsh are supported.
+For SSH sessions, disable the wrapper with `AITERM_DISABLE_SSH_WRAP=1 ssh host` if a remote policy blocks sourcing.
 - **Copy not working?** The app uses the system clipboard.
 Ensure you have granted permission if prompted.